We are one of Britain's foremost public auctioneers of Medals and

 Lord Leycester Hotel, Jury Street, Warwick CV34 4EJ, on Wednesday

-19th June, starting at 12 noon.
-The online catalogue will
+December 11th, starting at 12 noon.
+The online catalogue

-be available approximately 3 weeks before the sale.
-To view the
+will be available approximately 3 weeks before the sale.
+To view

-online catalogue, once it is uploaded, and place bids on items in
+the online catalogue, once it is uploaded, and place bids on items

 The sales take place at the Lord Leycester Hotel, Jury Street,